bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 83°
+- 84°
-- scattered clouds
+- overcast clouds
-- 85% humidity
+- 86% humidity
-- 8 mph wind
+- 4 mph wind
 - 0.06 inches of precipitation in the past 24 hours

 ## Temperature History